norihiro/obs-text-pthread/README.md

 See [the Pango Markup Language](https://developer.gnome.org/pygtk/stable/pango-markup-language.html) for detailed markup tags available.

+### Properties

+[List of properties](doc/properties.md) describes all available propeties.

 ### Updating text

 This plugin can set the text by setting or from a text file.
-To have transition, the text should be updated from a progam, not by typing on the setting window.
+To have transition, it is recommended that the text is updated from a progam, not by typing on the propeties window.

 #### Updating text using obs-websocket